oracle/odpi/doc/src/private_structs/dpiStmt.rst

     Specifies a pointer to the :ref:`dpiConn<dpiConn>` structure which was used to create the statement.

+.. member:: uint32_t dpiStmt.openSlotNum

+    Specifies the slot number used by the statement in the open statement handle list maintained in the member :member:`dpiConn.openStmts`.

 .. member:: void \*dpiStmt.handle

     Specifies the OCI statement handle.